hds-sandbox/bulk_RNAseq_course/develop/04_data_explanation.md

 We will be using the full count matrix from the RNA-Seq dataset that is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).

-The RNA-Seq was performed on HEK293F cells that were either transfected with a MOV10 transgene, or siRNA to knock down Mov10 expression, or non-specific (irrelevant) siRNA.
+RNA sequencing was performed on HEK293F cells which were either transfected with a MOV10 transgene, or siRNA to knock down Mov10 expression, or non-specific (irrelevant) siRNA.
 This resulted in 3 conditions **Mov10 oe** (over expression), **Mov10 kd** (knock down) and **Irrelevant kd**, respectively.
-The number of replicates is as shown below.
+The number of replicates is shown below.

 Using these data, we will evaluate transcriptional patterns associated with perturbation of MOV10 expression.
 Please note that the irrelevant siRNA will be treated as our control condition.